Operating Principles

 Exchanging updates (Update)

-The service allows the host to subscribe to updates of virus and other databases, send notifications of the latest updates, upload and share the update files between cloud hosts.
+This service allows the host to subscribe to updates of virus and other databases, send notifications of the latest updates, upload and distribute the update files among cloud hosts.
 The service settings can be configured using the Update* parameters.

-The standard service usage assumes that Dr.Web MeshD is installed with the enabled feature of obtaining updates on several machines (clients of the service) in the local network of a company.
-The typical client settings are:
+A common service use case assumes that Dr.Web MeshD is installed on a number of machines (clients of the service) in the local network of a company with the feature of obtaining updates enabled.
+The typical client settings are as follows:

 [MeshD]